 Want to relax the morning you’re serving this dish?
 You can actually make and bake this breakfast casserole the day before!
 (See the Recipe Notes below the recipe for Make Ahead Directions.) 🙂

 Imagine: the very thick and creamy custard gets poured into a greased casserole dish and topped with artichoke hearts and feta, crumbled.
 The custard puffs up, turns golden; and the crusty top gives way to the creamiest, most delicious center.

 It’s Paleo/Primal & Keto, made without grains.
-But there are two flour options: cassava flour! or for Keto and GAPS, coconut flour!
+But there are two flour options: cassava flour for Primal or, for Keto and GAPS, coconut flour.

 Paleo folks, if you haven’t worked with cassava flour yet, it’s a revelation.
 It contains prebiotics; so it’s great for colon health, feeding the good flora in your gut.
 I actually feel better the days I eat it.
 While still on the GAPS diet, but now phasing off, this is my favorite food that we’ve been able to add into our diet, a truly healthy complex carbohydrate.
 (Here’s where to get it.)

 For GAPS and Keto folks, I continue to be SO so glad for coconut flour.
 It’s a no-fuss ingredient that always delivers!